keli/furion/README.rst

 Dependencies
 ------------

-Furion has no external dependencies other than a standard Python 2.x (>2.5) installation
+Furion has no external dependencies other than a standard Python 2.x (>2.5) installation.
+Python 3.x is not yet supported.

 Installation
 ------------